-Sometimes the people we expect or hope to readily help us – parents, partners, children, good friends, colleagues, etc. – don’t.
-They may tell us to ‘get on with it’ or ‘everyone has problems’ and to ‘just sort yourself out’.
-Or they may float away, never to be seen again.
-The one person you thought you could rely on is not there for you when you need them.
+Sometimes the people we expect or hope to readily help us – parents, partners, children, good friends, colleagues, teachers, etc. – don’t.
+They may simply not be available at the time we need help.
+Or they may tell us to ‘get on with it’ or ‘everyone has problems’ and to ‘just sort yourself out’.
+Some people float away, never to be seen again.
+The one person or people you thought you could rely on is not there for you when you need them.

-It is so hard to be on the receiving end of that.
-It can feel really hurtful.
-It is as if your difficulties have no validity, as if you are not valid.
+It can feel hurtful being on the receiving end of that.
+You can feel as if your difficulties have no validity, as if you are not valid.
 It’s no wonder we don’t ask for help.
-Our needs are not validated and the message we get is we have to do it on our own.
+Your needs are not validated and the message you get is you have to do it on your own.

 - Exploring the possible reasons why people say no

 - How to move beyond no

 People can say no to a request for help for a variety of reasons.

 They feel they are too busy with what they already have going on in their lives.